HansMbua/HansMbua/README.md

 ## Web / Desktop Developer
- I am a young developer passionate about JAVA, JavaScript, Databases and lots of other programming languages.
-Feel free to take a look at my repo's and ask me questions about my projects.
-Recently You can see some of my projects at my personal [website](https://hansmbua.github.io/HansMbua/) 👋. and also I have the ability to learn something difficult in a short period of time
+I'm a young developer who is passionate in several different programming languages, including Java, JavaScript, databases, and others.
+Please feel free to go around my repositories and to enquire about my projects.
+Recently, some of my projects have been posted to my personal website (https://hansmbua.github.io/HansMbua/). in addition, I possess the capacity to quickly learn a challenging skill.

 ## Skills
 |             |            |                     |                                 |                         |             |           |